 The Third Reich was one of the most powerful and influential movements the world has ever seen.
 Its enormous power shocked the world.
 Yet part of its supremacy came from its ability to seem harmless, and Anschluss was Hitler’s first move toward global domination.

-On this day April 10th, in 1938, the vote is tallied for Austria’s referendum as to whether it should merge with Germany as 99.75% of voters in favor.
-A referendum as a vote that directly to people, without electorates such as congress or a senate, and it’s on one topic and is either for it, or against it.
+On this day April 10th, in 1938, the vote is tallied for Austria’s referendum as to whether it should merge with Germany as 99.75% of the public votes in favor.
+A referendum is a vote for the people, without electorates such as congress or a senate.
+It’s on one topic and an individual choses to be either for it, or against it.